 This story was updated on 5/1/2020 to better reflect the current advice around postponing weddings.

-Wedding season is nearly upon us, but as COVD-19 continues to alter life around the globe, things aren’t going off without a hitch as usual for soon-to-be-wed couples.
-If you’re one many spring or summer brides or grooms mulling over the idea of postponing your wedding, here’s everything need to know about moving your date, according to Abby Gordon of 284 Weddings and Events and Keri Ketterer Walter of Always Yours Events.
+Wedding season is upon us, but as COVID-19 continues to alter life around the globe, things aren’t going off without a hitch as usual for soon-to-be-wed couples.
+If you’re one many spring, summer, or even fall brides or grooms mulling over the idea of postponing your wedding, here’s everything need to know about moving your date, according to Abby Gordon of 284 Weddings and Events and Keri Ketterer Walter of Always Yours Events.

 Ketterer Walter: First, couples should not be expecting to get any deposits back.
 Those cover the cost of the work and time vendors have already put into planning the wedding, and we want to make sure that vendors are stable enough that they will be here next year.
 Couples should also keep in mind that there may be postponement fees for moving to a date that is past 2020.
 Lastly, if a vendor is going to be providing additional services, or if there’s a design change and the vendor will be spending more time to redo or alter the scope of the event, there could be some added fees.

 Moving forward though, vendors are being incredibly understanding.
 They are the biggest supporters of couples postponing and getting dates that they’re excited about, and they want to make it as seamless and easy for their couples as possible.
 So overall, financially, there isn’t too much that couples should be worried about.